Gas is normally present in the digestive system and may be expelled through the mouth (belching) or through the anus (flatus).

 Doctors reassure people who have chronic bloating or flatus that their condition is not caused by another disorder and that these gas-related symptoms are not harmful to their health.

 Bloating and belching are difficult to relieve because they are usually caused by unconscious air swallowing or an increased sensitivity to normal amounts of gas.
 If belching is the main problem, reducing the amount of air being swallowed can help, which is difficult because people usually are not aware of swallowing air.
 Avoiding chewing gum and eating more slowly in a relaxed atmosphere may help.
 Avoiding carbonated beverages helps some people.
 Doctors may also recommend that people try to minimize air swallowing by practicing open-mouth breathing from the diaphragm and fully control any associated upper digestive tract diseases (such as peptic ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more ).
+Peptic ulcers can result from infection with Helicobacter... read more ).

 People who pass flatus excessively should avoid foods that are likely to cause flatus.
 Typically, people should eliminate one food or group of foods at a time.
 Thus, people can start by avoiding any known trigger foods and eliminating foods containing FODMAPs and/or they can eliminate foods such as beans and cabbage, then milk and dairy products,then fresh fruits, and then certain vegetables and other foods.
 Sorbitol and fructose should be consumed only in limited amounts.
 Roughage (such as bran and psyllium seeds) may be added to the diet to try to increase movement through the large intestine.
 However, additional roughage may make symptoms worse for some people.